cern-vre/containers/iam-rucio-sync/README.md

 ## Rucio-clients version change

 Change the Makefile with the desired variables.
-ASETAG file to your desired most recent version.
+BASETAG file to your desired most recent version.

 ## Build Docker image manually (python 3 by default)